basshelal/Wudooh/README.md

 * ~~Live text updates as options are updated~~ Done!
 * ~~More font options~~ Done!
 Including Urdu font
 * ~~Whitelist or exempt websites~~ Done!
 Doesn't look too pretty but it works well!
+* Custom fonts added by users, this may or may not be possible

 ## Known Issues